marcomorosi06/WiFiAudioStreaming-Android/README.md

 </a>

 Turn your Android device into a **wireless audio transmitter or receiver**.
-This application allows you to send your phone's audio to any device on the same local network, or listen to audio from another device — all without root.
+This application allows you to send your phone's audio to any device on the same local network, or listen to audio from another device, all without root.

 ---